DKMitt/wifi-react-air-quality/README.md

-# WiFi Air Quality App with Data Tracking
+# WiFi Air Quality App with Data Logging

-A WiFi Air Quality App with Data Tracking intended for indoor air quality monitoring that can detect a wide range of carbon dioxide reading (eCO2) readings and Volatile Organic Compounds (VOCs) such as Alcohols, Aldehydes, Ketones, Organic Acids, Amines, Aliphatic and Aromatic Hydrocarbons.
+A WiFi Air Quality App with Data Logging intended for indoor air quality monitoring that can detect a wide range of carbon dioxide reading (eCO2) readings and Volatile Organic Compounds (VOCs) such as Alcohols, Aldehydes, Ketones, Organic Acids, Amines, Aliphatic and Aromatic Hydrocarbons.

 The WiFi Air Quality App uses an Adafruit CCS811 Air Quality Sensor to take readings in real time and then transmit the data wirelessly via WiFi with the Adafruit Feather HUZZAH ESP8266 WiFi Development Board to a Firebase real-time cloud database, and then displaying the results using a React.js website interface.